assembl/assembl/assembl/widget/README.md

 In all cases, we need access to a typed widget-idea link from the Ideas.
 If the frontend (or backend) needs extra Widget-specific information, it should navigate from this link to the Widget representation, which should give all necessary URIs.
 It may imply that the backend will have to implement specific views that introspect the Widget's JSON.

+## Other endpoints

+The Widget may have other endpoint URLs than `widget_configuration` and `widget_display`.
+In particular, it may have endpoints with enough information to restore state.
+Such endpoints may have shared-knowledge parameters.
+[NOT SOLVED, TBD]

 ## Security considerations